sorinboia/nginx-experience-aws/guide/6controller.md

 > Instance Refs: Select All
 > Hostname: http://backend

+20. Create the App:
 ##### "N" -> "Services" -> "Apps" -> "Create App"
 > Name: arcadia-backend
 > Environment: internal

-We could continue and import the OpenApi spec of the backend service as before but now we want to present the load balancing configuration when developers don't have the spec at hand.
+21. We could continue and import the OpenApi spec of the backend service as before, but now we want to present the load balancing configuration when developers don't have the specs at hand.

 ##### "N" -> "Services" -> "Apps" -> "arcadia-backend" -> "Create Component"
 > Name: backend-component